dhh1128/vvp/draft-hardman-verifiable-voice-protocol.md

 ### evd
 The other correlator, `evd`, tracks an AP more directly, because a dossier is uniquely identified by its SAID, and can only be used by a single AP.
 Furthermore, if someone resolves `evd` to an actual dossier (something that might be avoidable with judicious use of graduated disclosure), the dossier will at a minimum have an issuer field that ties it to the AP as a perfect correlator.

 One answer here is to introduce an *AP blinding service*.
 This service creates *derived dossiers* on a schedule or by policy.
 Each derivation includes the hash of the original dossier, in a field that is hidden but available (along with a salty nonce) via graduated disclosure.
 The derived dossier is signed by the blinding service rather than the original AP.
 It embodies an assertion, by the blinding service, that it has verified the original dossier according to published rules, and that it will revoke the derivative if the original is revoked.
 AP blinding services would have to be trusted by verifiers, much like root CAs in SHAKEN.
 However, unlike CAs, their actions could be trivially audited for correctness, since every derivation would have to be backed by a dossier that has the associated hash.
-Such a mechanism is probably unnecessary for b2c calling, but may be justified when VVP is used by individual APs if they wish to merely qualify without identifying themselves to some intermediaries or TPs.
+Such a mechanism is probably unnecessary for b2c calling, but may be justified when VVP is used by individual APs if they wish to merely qualify without identifying themselves to some intermediaries or callees.

 # Appendix A: Evidence theory
 {:appendix #appendix-a}